GitMeet/GitMeet-main/README.md

 # 8. Developer Invitations

 GitMeet enables project creators to invite users to join a project from the prospective teammember's GitMeet profile.
 The project owner can select the project and job, and the prospective teammember will be sent a developer invitation.

+## Tech Stack

+GitMeet is a primarily Python App, and utilizes the following:
+* Python
+* Flask
+* HTML5/CSS
+* Bootstrap
+* Sqlite3

+# Contributing

+GitMeet is opensource and listed under and MIT license.
+We welcome all contribution and suggestions.
+Please see Contributing.md for more information.